Skip to main content

 We encourage you to first assess your fit and eligibility for Prebys Sparx, then register no later than 3:00 PM Pacific Time on Thursday, November 7, 2024 to participate.
 Registration is required and is a simple two-step process.
 First, create a username and password then check your inbox to confirm your registration.
 Next, complete the online registration form.
 Once you are registered, submit your application online no later than 3:00 PM Pacific Time on Wednesday, December 4, 2024.

 Each application must include a brief video of no more than 90 seconds that showcases your solution.
+This is an opportunity to share your vision and approach in a way that is different from the written proposal format.
+You may include screen shots, walk-throughs, or other visuals of your solution if you wish.
 This DOES NOT need to be a professionally produced video – a video shot on a smartphone is acceptable.

 The following are instructions for recording and uploading your video on YouTube: